prishajaiswal75/Supervised-Machine-Learning---practice-/README.md

-# Supervised Machine Learning — Practice 📘
+# Supervised Machine Learning — Practice

 This repository contains my complete lab work, practice notebooks, and experiments for **Supervised Machine Learning (SML)**.
 It includes hands-on implementations of core ML algorithms for **regression** and **classification**, along with dataset exploration and evaluation techniques.

----

-## 📂 Repository Structure

-SML_LAB/
-│
-├── Regression/
-│ ├── Simple Linear Regression
-│ ├── Multiple Linear Regression
-│ ├── Polynomial Regression
-│ ├── Ridge & Lasso Regression
-│ ├── KNN (Regression + Classification)
-│ └── Revision notebooks
-│
-├── Classification/
-│ ├── Logistic Regression
-│ ├── SVM
-│ ├── Decision Tree
-│ ├── Random Forest & Ensemble Methods
-│ ├── Naive Bayes
-│ └── Revision notebooks
-│
-└── .ipynb_checkpoints/ (ignored)

----

-## 🧠 Topics Covered
+##  Topics Covered

 ### **Regression**
 - Simple Linear Regression